SebastianGrab/SebastianGrab/README.md

 # Sebastian Grab's GitHub Profile
 ## Welcome to my Profile, feel free to interact with me!

+This is my private GitHub Profile.
+In general, I mainly work with Azure DevOps, so most of my contributions are not visible here.

-Probably one of the best IT-Memes I've seen so far:
+As my generation loves memes, here is the best one I've found so far:

 <img src="/png/JsonStatham.jpg" alt="joke" width="200"/>